-- 1. General floods, precipitation over a given river basin for a long period of time along with storm-induced wave or tidal action; and - 2.
-Flash floods, the product of heavy localized precipitation in a short time period over a given location.
+1. General floods, precipitation over a given river basin for a long period of time along with storm-induced wave or tidal action; and a short time period over a given location.
 The severity of a flooding event is typically determined by a combination of several major factors, including stream and river basin topography and physiography; precipitation and weather patterns; recent soil moisture conditions; and the degree of vegetative clearing and impervious surface.